India Poochega Sabse Shaana Kaun?

 India Poochega: Sabse Shaana Kaun? is an Indian reality game show hosted by actor Shah Rukh Khan.
 Adapted from the "Who's Asking?" international format, it opened on 2 March 2015 on Zee Network's newly launched entertainment channel &TV.
 The format of the show is simple.
 Two pairs compete against each other for a winning amount of ₹10 million.
 They will first be asked questions by ordinary people.
 Once they clear that round, a galaxy of celebrities will ask the winning pair a set of questions.
-There are the usual lifelines and so on.
+The usual lifelines are present and so on.